 Early life on two continents

 Wentzy grew up a “military brat” and “a bit of a vagabond.”
 His father served in the U.S. Army, and his mother taught elementary school.
-Wentzy was born in Wiesbaden, Germany, and lived there until age four, moving around the country — to Heidelberg, to Bad Kreuznach, to Mainz.
+Wentzy was born in Wiesbaden, Germany, and lived there until age four.
+He moved around the country — to Heidelberg, to Bad Kreuznach, to Mainz.

-His family returned to the United States and again moved around the country — to Colorado, to North Carolina, to Hawaii — before settling in Winter Park, Florida.
+His family returned to the United States and again moved around the country.
+They moved to Colorado, North Carolina and Hawaii before settling in Winter Park, Florida.

 Educational background and early career

-With family roots in South Dakota, Wentzy chose to become a third-generation Jackrabbit, enrolling in South Dakota State University’s engineering program.
+With family roots in South Dakota, Wentzy then chose to become a third-generation Jackrabbit.
+He enrolled in South Dakota State University’s engineering program.

-During his junior year, in a class focused on the fundamentals of concrete, he decided that engineering might not be the career for him and switched to complete a degree in mass communications.
+During his junior year, he took a class focused on the fundamentals of concrete.
+Wentzy decided then that engineering might not be the career for him.
+Consequently, he switched to complete a degree in mass communications.